This chapter describes how to configure extension schemas in order to extend the conceptual data model of the Adobe Campaign database.

 A namespace lets you group a set of schemas by area of interest.
 For example, the cus namespace is used for customer-specific configuration (customers).

-As a standard, the name of the namespace must be concise and must contain only authorized characters in accordance with XML naming rules.
+The name of the namespace must be concise and must contain only authorized characters in accordance with XML naming rules.

 Identifiers must not begin with numeric characters.